Surviving the Crash after your Crush

 ease his long-standing insecurities.
 He may have had a father who

-cheated, and a variety of complex feelings about being left to soothe
+cheated, and a variety of complex feelings about being left alone

-mother, can prompt him to compulsively repeat his dad's
+mother, could prompt him to compulsively repeat his dad's

 unsavory practices with pre-attached females.

-from a sense of empowerment he may have derived from adopting the
+from any sense of empowerment he may have derived from adopting

-role of surrogate mate for Mother, replicating his dad's behaviors
+the role of surrogate mate for Mother, replicating his father's

-minimizes pain from the missing paternal bond, while punishing/shaming
+minimize his pain from the missing paternal bond.
+Stealing another

 has love/hate relationships with females due to childhood deficits

-with Mom, that left him with considerable emotional ambivalence.
+with Mom, which left him with considerable emotional ambivalence.

 Between trying to get boyhood needs met for nurturant attention,